Borschik27/gitlab-export-import/README.md

 ## Features

+- **export.sh**
-- Automatically detects all groups and subgroups.
+  - Exports all projects from all groups (including subgroups).
-- Exports all repositories within those groups.
+  - Exports all personal projects for all users.

-- Tracks the export status and waits until it's ready for download.

-- Handles GitLab rate limits for export/import requests.

-- Logs actions with timestamps into export.log.

-- Respects user-defined export rate limits to avoid GitLab throttling.

-- Automatically skips already exported and unchanged repositories (checks last_activity_at vs archive date).
+  - Skips up-to-date archives (checks last_activity_at vs archive date).
-- If export status is "none" or "null", the script will initiate export even if archive exists (but only if the project was updated or archive is missing).
+  - Handles API rate limits and export timeouts.
-- If export fails, the script retries up to 3 times before skipping the project.
+  - Retries failed exports up to 3 times.
-- Handles export timeouts and provides manual API commands for retrying failed exports.
+  - Logs all actions with timestamps to `export.log`.
+  - Provides a summary of processed, exported, skipped, and failed projects.

+- **import.sh**
+  - Imports all exported archives from the `exports/` directory.
+  - Automatically creates groups/subgroups as needed.
+  - Skips or updates projects based on last activity date.
+  - Logs all actions with timestamps to `import.log`.
+  - Provides a summary of imported, skipped, and failed projects.

+## Requirements

+- Bash
+- `curl`
+- `jq`
+- GitLab API access token with sufficient permissions (admin/root recommended for full export/import)

 ## Usage